George and Lois Maisels Fund Lifts Up Those Who Most Need Help

 George and Lois Maisels

-George was very religious, says his sister-in-law, Sally Cohen.
-He and Lois, who came from a Southern Jewish family from Chattanooga, Tennessee, were active synagogue members.
-Sally remembers the couple as cosmopolitan.
-They traveled extensively, kept abreast of world news, and made friends wherever they went.
+George was very religious, recalled his sister-in-law, Sally Cohen.
+He and Lois, who came from a Southern Jewish family in Chattanooga, Tennessee, were active synagogue members.
+The couple was cosmopolitan.
+Sally recalled that they traveled extensively, kept abreast of world news, and made friends wherever they went.
 George, an industrious and self-educated gentleman who began working at a young age as a newspaper delivery boy, even taught himself some Mandarin and Tagalog over the years so he could communicate with local people during his travels.
 His love of people and his interest in current events, as well as his passion for newspapers, continued throughout his lifetime.
 Every day, he read seven papers.

 Planning a Legacy

-Lois shared George’s concern for others, Sally says.
-“For many years, she taught in an elementary school primarily composed of children from disadvantaged backgrounds.
+Lois shared George’s concern for others.
+Sally shared, “For many years, Lois taught in an elementary school primarily composed of children from disadvantaged backgrounds.
 She knew that there were others who were less fortunate.”

 Posted by Admin on February 29, 2012